MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 ### Cognitive Search

-You can utilize [Availability Zones with Azure Cognitive Search][cog-search-az] by adding more replicas to your search service.
-Each replica will be placed in a different Availability Zone within the region.
+You can utilize [availability zones with Azure Cognitive Search][cog-search-az] by adding more replicas to your search service.
+Each replica will be placed in a different availability zone within the region.

 * Deploy a minimum of three replicas for zone-redundancy and maximum availability.
 * [Create a private endpoint for Azure Cognitive Search][cog-search-pep].
 Adding a private endpoint will disable the public endpoint.

 ### Key Vault

-Key Vault is automatically zone-redundant in any region where Availability zones are available.
+Key Vault is automatically zone-redundant in any region where availability zones are available.
 The Key Vault used in this architecture is deployed with a private endpoint enabled and public disabled for backend services to access secrets.
 For more information about Private endpoints for Azure Key Vault, see [Integrate Key Vault with Azure Private Link][akv-pep].

 ### Azure DNS Private Zones